SuxinL/Notes/Phylosophy/models/tool.md

     TOOL --> DEPENDENCY
 ```

-We want to dive into the structure of the tool **when**
+We want to dive into the structure of the tool **for**
+- Functionality reasoning: The manual of tool is not clear enough, and we want from the structure to induct the behaviors of the tool.
 - Problem solving: We need to solve a problem about the tool.
 - Inspiration & Deduction: We want some reference from the tool to develop new tools.
-- Rationalism: The manual of tool is not clear enough, and we want from the structure to induct the behaviors.